iotJumpway/Intel-Examples/README.md

 The various IoT JumpWay libraries and samples allow you to connect devices and sensors to the IoT JumpWay and control/monitor sensors/actuators and data to and from the devices.

-The Intel® examples provide example projects that you can use to get started with using the TechBubble IoT JumpWay for your Intel® IoT Developer Kit, Intel® Edison board, Intel® Galileo, Intel® Joule and Intel® IoT Gateway (Nuc) projects.
+The Intel® examples provide example projects that you can use to get started with using the IoT JumpWay for your Intel® IoT Developer Kit, Intel® Edison board, Intel® Galileo, Intel® Joule and Intel® IoT Gateway (Nuc) projects.

 ## Intel® Movidius Examples